In some parts of the world, being a woman puts you at a disadvantage.

 Would you consider making us your chosen charity at your workplace?
 Or joining our Fundraising & Communications Group?
 Read more

 We are looking for part-time volunteers to join our Fundraising & Communication Group.
-This group meets once a month (Thursday 5.30pm to 7pm).
+This group meets online one evening a month.
 The group’s primary purpose is to plan, coordinate and execute various fundraising events over the year.
 Events are used to increase visibility and support for BWC as well as raise funds.

-For further information please contact Maddie Hartwright, Volunteer Services Co-ordinator on 01273 698036 (extension 3) or email@example.com
+For further information please contact Emma Walsh, Volunteer Services Manager email@example.com

 A huge amount of the work BWC does is only possible because of the commitment and dedication of dozens of volunteers who offer their time and expertise to support BWC and the women who use it.
 Read more

 BWC has been working with the team from Homeless Stories who spent time at our centre, filming the personal stories of some of the women we support.
-These films give insight into the work we do and the hopes and aspirations of homeless people beyond the stereotypes.
-We thank our funders the Lloyds Bank Foundation for England & Wales for making this possible.
-You can view the videos by selecting this link.
+These films give insight into our work and the hopes and aspirations of homeless people beyond the stereotypes.
+We thank the Lloyds Bank Foundation for England & Wales for making this possible.
+View the videos here.

-Keep up to date with the latest BWC news on our Twitter feed where you can read about our fundraising activities, achievements and recruitment as well as any updates to any of our services.
+Keep up to date with the latest BWC news on our Twitter feed.

 “Volunteering at BWC has been a truly enriching experience for me.
 To be a part of such a passionate, diverse and dedicated organisation has supported and inspired me on both a professional and personal level.
 It has provided a safe, supportive and encouraging environment where my confidence and skill set as a practitioner have been able to grow.”